Alessio1599/EEG-processing/MNE/README.md

     - Connectivity
     - statistics

-- There are two sections
+There are two big sections:
+- tutorials
+- examples

 ## Data